 Before the quarantine started, I decided I needed a proper work space at home for my new 16" MBP.
 A monitor, desk, keyboard, etc. Working from the couch on my laptop just didn't cut it in terms of screen space and ergonomics.
 So I went out and bought everything including a new Apple Magic Keyboard and Magic Trackpad 2.

 Eventually I contacted Apple.
 They suggested the usual stuff.
-Turn the bluetooth devices and radio off and on again.
+Turn the bluetooth devices and bluetooth radio off and on again.
 Restart the computer.
-Make sure the devices are well or fully charged.
+Make sure the bluetooth device batteries are not low.
 Forget and pair the bluetooth devices again.

 - Hold shift and option on your keyboard, then click on the bluetooth system menu.

 - Select your device.
 Additional debug options and information will appear in a submenu, that wouldn't appear if you didn't hold shift and option when opening the menu.

 - "Factory reset" the device.

 - Connect or pair the device again, and repeat this section as needed for other devices.